SAP-samples/teched2023-AD261/exercises/ex3/README.md

 9. When the `Deployed in TEST` transport status is reached, change the deployment status from `Implementation` to `In Testing`.
 To do this,  choose **Handover to Test**.
     <img width="500" alt="image" src="images/ALM-handover-to-Testing.png">

+## Feature Traceability

+To use better traceability options with regards to changes pushed in the transport, feature can be used to track deployment status following change management policies of moving changes through pre-defined stages in auditable manner.

-10. Check the deployment status in the **Feature Traceability** app.
+1. Check the deployment status in the **Feature Traceability** app.
 To do this, navigate to `Features Overview` and select **Analytics**.
     <img width="500" alt="image" src="images/ALM-analytics.png">
-11. Explore the different options and filters.
+2. Explore the different options and filters.
 End users can use this view to decide on which features they want to release to production.
     <img width="500" alt="image" src="images/ALM-FeatureTrace.png">